House church: Revivals

 House churches can adopt an organic church philosophy, which is not necessarily a particular method, technique or movement, but rather a particular church expression that the group takes on when the organization is functioning according to the pattern of a living organism.
 The church represented in the New Testament is based on this principle, and both traditional & contemporary versions of "Westernized" Christianity has reversed this order.

 The origins of the modern house church movement in North America and the UK are varied.
 Some have viewed it as a development and logical extension of the Plymouth Brethren movement, both in doctrine and practice.
 Many individuals and assemblies have adopted new approaches to worship and governance, while others recognize a relationship to the Anabaptists, the Free Christians, the Quakers, the Amish, the Hutterites, the Mennonites, the Moravians, the Methodists, the much earlier conventicles movement, the Waldenses or the Priscillianists.
-Another perspective sees the house church movement as a re-emergence of the move of the Holy Spirit during the Jesus Movement of the 1970s in the USA or the worldwide Charismatic Renewal of the late 1960s and 1970s.
+Another perspective sees the house church movement as a re-emergence of the move of the Holy Spirit during the Jesus Movement of the 1970s in the US or the worldwide Charismatic Renewal of the late 1960s and 1970s.
 Others believe that the House Church movement was pioneered by the Reverend Ernest Southcott in the 1950s, when he was Vicar of St Wilfred's Church in Halton, Leeds, in England.
 Southcott believed that if people would not come to church, the church must go to the people, and his book The Parish Comes Alive spread this idea widely among Anglicans.

 Limited financial resources can encourage church leaders to rethink the pattern of ministry and look for ways to forward the outreach of the church with unpaid members.

 Simple church

 The simple church is an Evangelical Christian movement that reinterprets the nature and practice of church.
 A simple church may meet anywhere with or without trained leaders, formal liturgy, programs or structures.
-To facilitate relationship, discipleship (spiritual formation), multiplication, mobility, and member ownership, a simple church is usually a small group of no more than 20-25 persons.
+To facilitate relationship, discipleship (spiritual formation), multiplication, mobility, and member ownership, a simple church is usually a small group of no more than 20–25 persons.
 Most Church "programs" privately meet during some days of the week and discuss troubles that they are having with their faith, and personal life.
 Church "programs" are virtually nonexistent and small group participation is essential.
 The process of moving from worship to small group, small group to mission work, and mission work to worship is a primary focus.

 Authors Tony and Felicity Dale, founders of House2House Ministries, have promoted the term "simple church" in their book "Simply Church".
 The term is often used interchangeably with other terms like organic church, essential church, primitive church, bodylife, relational church, and micro-church.

 In the early twenty-first century a number of established Christian denominations and mission organizations have officially supported efforts to develop house church networks.